funfunfunfunfunmike/SonicRunway/README.md

 down the runway at the speed of sound.

-It's important to note that the audio processing and render/draw functions are called from different thread and at different intervals.
+It's important to note that the audio processing and render/draw functions are called from different threads and at different intervals.
 So far, I haven't bothered making things truly thread safe because the various buffers are all statically allocated.
 So, we may see some visual tearing.
 If this becomes